sonatype-nexus-community/chelsea/README.md

 the direct dependency (`rubocop`) to a version that does not depend on a vulnerable version of the transitive dependency (`rexml`).
 This approach will make fewer changes overall.

+In some cases, no such upgrade of the direct dependency exists that avoids a dependence on the vulnerable component.
+In such a case, the next step is to file an issue with the direct dependency project for them to update the vulnerable sub-dependencies.
+Be sure to read and follow any vulnerability reporting instructions published by the project: Look for a `SECURITY.md` file, or other instructions on how to report vulnerabilities.
+Some projects may prefer you not report the vulnerability publicly.

 In our example, there is a newer version of the direct dependency available:
 ```shell
   $ bundle outdated | grep rubocop